Accounting for Startups

 When should a UAE startup switch from cash to accrual accounting?

-Cash basis works for very early-stage operations, but you must switch to accrual the moment you have any deferred revenue (subscriptions, prepaid retainers, multi-month service plans) or once you start producing investor-facing financials.
-UAE Corporate Tax also expects accrual basis for the annual return, and any audited statements (required at certain free-zone licence renewals or by investors) must be on accrual.
-The longer you delay the switch, the more painful the catch-up — most startups go accrual at incorporation.
+For early-stage startups, the cash basis accounting works, but you must switch to accrual accounting the moment you have any deferred revenue, such as subscriptions, prepaid retainers, and multi-month service plans, or once you start producing investor-facing financials.
+UAE Corporate Tax also expects the accrual basis accounting for the annual return, and any audited statements required at certain free-zone licence renewals or by investors must be on the accrual basis.
+The longer you delay the switch, the more painful the catch-up will be.
+So, most startups go accrual at incorporation.

-How do you track MRR / ARR if Zoho Books only shows recognised revenue?
+How do you track MRR/ARR if Zoho Books only shows recognized revenue?

 Do I need to register for VAT before my first AED of revenue?

 No. UAE VAT registration is voluntary at AED 187,500 of taxable supplies (rolling 12 months) and mandatory at AED 375,000.
-Most startups register voluntarily early to recover input VAT on AWS, SaaS subscriptions, contractors and legal — the recoverable input often exceeds the compliance overhead.
-If your input VAT is small (e.g. you're entirely services-billed and your costs are mostly payroll), wait until you approach the mandatory threshold.
+Most startups register voluntarily early to recover input VAT on AWS, SaaS subscriptions, contractor fees, and legal fees.
+But voluntarily taking on the compliance overhead does not make sense if your projected recoverable overhead is negligible.

 How are SAFEs and convertible notes booked in Zoho Books?